 Example configuration which includes all available options:

-sudo fcli set main email_notifications_enabled enable sudo fcli set main email_notifications_tls enable sudo fcli set main email_notifications_auth enable sudo fcli set main email_notifications_port 587 sudo fcli set main email_notifications_host smtp.gmail.com sudo fcli set main email_notifications_from mynotificationemail@gmail.com sudo fcli set main email_notifications_username mynotificationemail@gmail.com sudo fcli set main email_notifications_password please_keep_it_secure sudo fcli set main email_notifications_recipients noc@yourcompany.com sudo fcli set main email_notifications_recipients tech@yourcompany.com
+sudo fcli set main email_notifications_enabled enable sudo fcli set main email_notifications_tls enable sudo fcli set main email_notifications_auth enable sudo fcli set main email_notifications_port 587 sudo fcli set main email_notifications_host smtp.email-service.com sudo fcli set main email_notifications_from mynotificationemail@email-service.com sudo fcli set main email_notifications_username mynotificationemail@email-service.com sudo fcli set main email_notifications_password please_keep_it_secure sudo fcli set main email_notifications_recipients noc@yourcompany.com sudo fcli set main email_notifications_recipients tech@yourcompany.com

 sudo fcli set email_test

-In case of any issues with email delivery, please check that your server has application “msmtp” installed.
+In case of any issues with email delivery, please check that your server has the application “msmtp” installed.
 Also, you may check /var/log/fastnetmon/email.log file about any error messages.

 You also may change default email subjects easily: